 In addition, the following special “grades” or notations will be assigned to students in the categories outlined below:

 Students who do not wish to register for credit may register as auditors in accordance with the following conditions:

 The student will receive a special grade of AUD (audit) for the course.
 Participation is limited for auditing; students need not take exams or submit assigned material.
 No credit will be awarded for an audited course, but the course will appear on the student’s academic record.

-Courses in which the student’s performance has not yet been fully evaluated owing to a missing assignment or an examination that was missed for a valid and acceptable reason will be assigned a grade of INC. The student must complete the work within one year or the INC will be changed automatically to an F. An exception to this rule is that the Master’s Literature Review and Master’s Thesis courses may retain the grade of INC until the task is completed or the student is no longer matriculated in the program.
-In the latter case, the INC will be changed to a W (Withdrawal).
+Courses in which the student’s performance has not yet been fully evaluated owing to a missing assignment or an examination that was missed for a valid and acceptable reason will be assigned a grade of INC. The student must complete the work within one term or the INC will be changed automatically to an F.

 Make-up Examination Policy

 A student who misses a final exam because of a valid reason, shall be permitted to take a make-up exam within three weeks after the term has ended.

 Changes In Course Status: Drops and Withdrawals

 Students who initially register for credit in a course and request a change in status will be advised by the course instructor as to the available and appropriate options.
 All changes for matriculated students must be approved by the program director and official notification of the change must be provided to the Registrar via the TouroOne Portal.